cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 ## Future Improvements

+A registry of top-level package names should be created to coordinate naming across the ecosystem, prevent collisions, and also help developers discover useful schemas.
+A simple starting point would be a git repository with community-based governance.

 ## Consequences

 ### Positive

-* names will be more concise and easier to read
+* names will be more concise and easier to read and type
 * all transactions using `Any` will be at least 12 bytes shorter (`_sdk.x`, `.v1`, `Msg` will be removed from `sdk.Msg` message names)
-* query RPC names also be more concise and easy to read
-* `.proto` file imports can be more standard (without `"third_party/proto" in the path)
+* `.proto` file imports will be more standard (without `"third_party/proto"` in the path)
+* code generation will be easier for clients because .proto files will be in a single `proto/` directory which can be copied rather than scattered throughout the SDK

 ### Negative